24 Hour Emergency Line: (01295) 670501

 COPD in Horses

-Equine Asthma in horses is a chronic condition characterised by laboured breathing, coughing, wheezing and nasal discharge.
-This blog article outlines what equine asthma is, the main asthma symptoms in horses, as well as what can be done to manage asthma.
+This guide outlines what equine asthma is, the main symptoms of equine asthma, as well as what can be done to manage asthma in horses.

 Asthma / COPD Symptoms in Horses